trigosec/secure-product-model/website/content/governance/scopedefinition/document-where-the-data-is-stored-processed-and-transmitted.md

 ## Summary

-where data is stored, processed, transmitted
+Document where the Data is Stored, Processed and Transmitted

 ---